backoffice/vanco.directpayment.processor/README.md

 2. Vanco Payments ACH

-You can add payment processor for either/both options
+You can add new payment processor(s) for either/both options

 Add the Vanco credentials in the UserId and password fields